alexdotis/django-DRF-nuxt-blog/README.md

 # django-drf-nuxtjs-blog
 A complete blog integrated with Django rest-framework (DRF) and Nuxt js

 The project is not ready for production.
-The purpose of this is to highlight the combination of these two powerful frameworks.
+The purpose of this is to show the combination of these two powerful frameworks.

 **About project**
 - All authentication system (login, logout, verification email, resend email etc..)